adamcath/haute-codeture/haute-codeture.md

 *One year of `NullPointerException`s in our production app.
 How does your graph look?*

+This is most relevant in languages like Java, where we pass strongly-typed references around constantly and don't think much about pointers.
+The risk of NPEs is high in these languages because passing typed references works great 99% of the time.
+In languages with weaker type systems or manual memory management, we must always consult the docs or the code to understand the semantics of passed references, so we end up being more paranoid.

 ---

 ### Aside: give State its proper respect